fvarnals/Multi-class-Classification-and-Neural-Networks/README.md

 <strong>Steps to train the Classifier for recognition of digit images:</strong><br>

-1) [lrCostFunction.m](https://github.com/fvarnals/Multi-class-Classification-and-Neural-Networks/blob/master/lrCostFunction.m) -  Logistic regression cost function
+1) [lrCostFunction.m](https://github.com/fvarnals/Multi-class-Classification-and-Neural-Networks/blob/master/lrCostFunction.m) -  Logistic regression cost function<br>
-Compute the cost (error) of classifications, using theta as the parameter for regularized logistic regression.
+Compute the cost (error) of classifications, using theta as the parameter for regularized logistic regression.<br>
 Use the cost to compute the gradient of the cost w.r.t. to the parameters, ensuring that implementation is vectorized.<br>
 <code>function [J, grad] = lrCostFunction(theta, X, y, lambda)</code>